sks190/skvr-app/README.md

 # skvr-app
-The source code of the SKVR database
+This is the source code of the SKVR database, available at https://aineistot.finlit.fi/exist/apps/skvr.
+The database was built on eXist-db (https://exist-db.org) with TEI Publisher (https://teipublisher.com), both open source.
+The data, in TEI xml, can be downloaded from the database.
+The SKVR master data as well as the master data of the previously unpublisher JR data, are available on Github (https://github.com/sks190/SKVR, https://github.com/sks190/JR).